 We had actually gotten pregnant right before we sought help, but had no idea.
 Due to my age and egg quality, we miscarried at 9 weeks.
 We knew we needed to initiate testing and get help if we wanted to make this baby happen.

 To be candid, we had spent thousands of dollars over a 5-year period trying to get pregnant.
 We first sought help from a clinic near our home.
 They performed an egg quality test and deemed it possible to get pregnant with intrauterine insemination (IUI) treatment.
 Well, five IUIs later, and we still weren’t getting anywhere.
 It was at that time that they referred us to Shady Grove Fertility to seek more advanced fertility treatment.

 When I was 46 years of age, we met with Dr. Stephanie Beall who felt our best option would be donor egg treatment.
 We felt pretty helpless and hopeless after each failed IUI, so to know there were still options gave us light at the end of the tunnel again.
-We had no reservations with using an egg donor — we just wanted to fulfill our dream of having a child.
+We had no reservations about using an egg donor — we just wanted to fulfill our dream of having a child.

 Unfortunately, our donor egg treatment ended with a failed cycle.
 Our dreams of having a baby had finally come to an end financially.

 The granted gift of another chance

 One day, I found myself on the SGF website and stumbled across their grants listed on the Affording Care page.
 I asked Dr. Beall, about them, and she had such great faith in my health and our future that she encouraged Dale and me to keep trying and apply for a Cade Foundation Family Building grant!